sixhobbits/coding-with-replit/manuscript/building-a-crm-app-with-nodejs-repl-it-and-mongo-db.md

 </body>
 </html>
 ```
-We won't go in depth into the above HTML.
+We won't go in-depth into the above HTML.
 It is a very basic form with 4 fields (name, address, telephone, note) and a Submit button, which creates an interface that will look like the one below.

 ![Customer Details](https://imgur.com/Y1IIDq6.png)